 - Notify the IC if there is any change in the purpose, activities, or dates of the EV's “Out-of-Country” period.

-- In the event that the J-1 professor/research scholar will not return to U-M after his/her absence, coordinate with the visitor to file a J-1 Scholar Notice of Departure form with the IC so we may end the J-1 status and SEVIS record.
+- In the event that the J-1 professor/research scholar will not return to U-M after his/her absence, coordinate with the visitor to submit a Notice of Early Departure request through the M-Passport portal so we may end the J-1 status and SEVIS record.